 In March 2020, the Financial Accounting Standards Board issued updated accounting guidance which provides optional, temporary relief with respect to the financial reporting of contracts subject to certain types of modifications due to the planned discontinuation of the London Interbank Offered Rate ("LIBOR") and other interbank-offered based reference rates.
-This guidance is effective for certain reference raterelated contract modifications that occur during the period March 12, 2020 through December 31, 2022.
-The Company adopted the accounting update in 2020 and adoption did not affect the Company's financial condition.
-For the year ended December 31, 2021, the Company applied the practical expedients, where appropriate, as relevant contract modifications were made and expects to do so during the reference rate reform transition period through December 31, 2022.
+This guidance is effective for certain reference rate-related contract modifications that occur during the period March 12, 2020, through December 31, 2024.
+The Company adopted the accounting update in 2020, 2021, and 2022 and the adoption did not affect the Company's financial condition.
+For the year ended December 31, 2023, the Company applied the practical expedients, where appropriate, as relevant contract modifications were made and expects to do so during the reference rate reform transition period through December 31, 2024.